duinoWitchery/hd44780/examples/ioClass/hd44780_I2Cexp/README.md

 - `ReadWrite`<br>
 Demonstrates the ability to read data from the LCD.

+- `Serial2LCD`<br>
+Displays a message read from the serial port on the lcd.

 - `SoftwareWire`<br>
 Demonstrates how to use the SoftwareWire library to allow using different pins for SDA and SCL signals.